 The vast majority of the time, I am really well.
-We laugh, we enjoy life, we go on with things we love.
+I laugh, I enjoy life, I go on with things I love.
 Andrew will be in my thoughts every day until I get to heaven, but God has healed the gaping wound that was there for months after The Accident.
 God has healed my broken heart.
 He had renewed the joy of my salvation.
 We will have moments of sadness, sorrow and grief.
-But we live with joy, peace, and hope.
+But I live with joy, peace, and hope.

 I wish folks would believe me instead of thinking I’m stuffing it or living in denial.